matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 * **Be verbose** -- write more than you think you need to about each argument to any functions you make availabe to the user and try to really explain things using simpler words and concepts that people who do not have a huge amount of programming experience can understand.
 I have found this to be a real frustration when learning other languages and people on StackOverflow have answered my question but in words I do not understand.
 * **Give very simple working examples** -- you should seek to give toy examples using your code that cover all relevant use cases, yet are simple enough that it is apparent what is happening.
 Comment this code as well!
-* **Giver very clear names to varaibles** -- this will help your users keep track of what data is supposed to go where.
+* **Give very clear names to varaibles** -- this will help your users keep track of what data is supposed to go where.

 ### Warnings and Output

 Another important way you can help your users out is to provide a lot of warning messages and output that tells them how things are going as your functions run.
+You may want to include some conditional statements that print a warning if something does not look right.
+For example if we are multiplying numbers in our package and expecting a non-negative result, we may want to check that this is the case before going any further.

+	 if(result < 0){
+	 		warning("The result was less than zero, you should get that checked out...")
+	 }

+We can also take a stronger approach and actually halt execution of hte function if some condition is met.
+This is sometimes the best way to deal with errors that mean that data or commands were not passed to the function in the correct form.
+We can accomplish this using the `stop()` function, as follows:

+    if(class(data) != "matrix"){
+    		stop("You did not supply the data as a matrix.
+Please supply your data as a matrix.")
+    }

+Implementing this kind of check for all of your functions will often avoid major problems that can lead to unintended consequences.

 ## Example Data